-NOAA Fisheries conservation corps efforts are creating a community of habitat restoration practitioners across the nation made up of veterans, young adults, and others.
-The programs are boosting coastal communities by recruiting, training, mentoring, and employing workers to implement habitat restoration projects in support of long-term coastal restoration.
-There are three unique regional efforts that are a reflection of the wide range of habitats and species we work to protect, conserve and restore.
+NOAA Fisheries conservation corps efforts are building a community of habitat restoration practitioners across the nation made up of veterans, young adults, and others.
+These programs recruit, train, mentor, and employ workers to implement habitat restoration projects in support of long-term coastal restoration.

 GulfCorps Brings Ecosystem Recovery to the Gulf Coast

 GulfCorps is a youth-based conservation corps program helping to restore degraded coastal habitats in Alabama, Florida, Louisiana, Mississippi, and Texas, including those damaged from the Deepwater Horizon oil spill.
-The program trains and places participants to work on projects that benefit coastal habitat such as wetlands, streams, and coastal uplands along the Gulf of Mexico, promoting career growth and future employment opportunities in conservation work.
-We are partnering with The Nature Conservancy to oversee the program, which includes recruiting, training, and mobilizing local coastal citizens to conduct hands-on habitat restoration in their communities in each of the five Gulf states.
+The program trains and places participants to work on projects that benefit coastal habitat—such as wetlands, streams, and coastal uplands along the Gulf of Mexico—while promoting career growth and future employment opportunities in conservation work.
+We partner with The Nature Conservancy to oversee the program, which includes recruiting, training, and mobilizing local coastal citizens to conduct hands-on habitat restoration in each of the five Gulf states.

 Training Veterans in Habitat Restoration in California